 Best Time To Visit The Haft Kul

 The best time to visit the Haft Kul is between May and October.
-Mid June to late August are the most popular times when weather is warmest.
+Mid-June to late-August are the most popular times when the weather is warmest.
 During winter months, November-April travel in the Fanns can be difficult due to snow cover and roads could be impassible.
 Thanks to the Haft Kul’s lower elevation in comparison to the rest of the Fann Mountains, winter visits aren’t totally impossible.